Flags of New Caledonia: FLNKS political flag

 The FLNKS flag, first adopted by the party in 1980, is composed of three horizontal stripes of blue (Pantone 286c), red (Pantone 032c) and green (Pantone 347c) charged with a yellow (Pantone 102c) disc of a diameter two-thirds the height of the flag centered at a position of one-third the width of the flag, measured from the hoist side.
 The disc is defaced with a vertical symbol in black and sometimes outlined in black.
 When used as the Flag of New Caledonia, the Société Française de Vexillologie (SFV) has objected to the bordering of the disc with black as erroneous, citing Wikipedia as the source of the error.
 The SFV cites the publication by the French Navy's Hydrographic and Oceanographic Service, Album des pavillons nationaux et des marques distinctives, as authoritative in establishing that the golden disc is not outlined by a black border.
 (Note: The SHOM's Album specifies the proportions as 2:3 but locally produced variants can have proportions of 1:2.)
 Both bordered and unbordered variants are displayed locally and even appear on social media accounts of the FLNKS.
-It has the same color pattern as the Flag of Azerbaijan.
+It has a similar color pattern to that used in the flag of Azerbaijan.

-The blue symbolizes both the sky and more importantly the ocean surrounding New Caledonia.
+The blue symbolizes both the sky and the Pacific Ocean.
 The red symbolizes the blood shed by the Kanaks in their struggle for independence, socialism, and unity.
 The green symbolizes the land itself and by extension the ancestors buried within it.
 The yellow disc is a representation of the sun and the symbol upon it consists of a flèche faitière, a kind of arrow that adorns the roofs of Kanak houses thrust through tutut shells.

 The solution of the two flags is on the other hand denounced by the historical loyalist leader Jacques Lafleur (for whom “New Caledonia has a flag, that of the French Republic”) as well as the president of the government Philippe Gomès and his party Calédonie ensemble who would prefer a local flag inspired by the South African example.

 Finally, on 13 July 2010, the Congress of New Caledonia adopted the wish “that the flag, the description of which is appended, and the national flag be flown together in New Caledonia.
 However, this wish has no binding legal force and each local authority is left free to apply it or not.

 The municipality of La Foa has also refused to hoist the FLNKS flag, and before it, that of Bourail.
 But FLNKS militants ended up imposing it, during an unofficial ceremony where the mayor of the commune, Brigitte El Arbi, was not present.

 On 17 July 2010, Prime Minister François Fillon, on an official trip to the archipelago, hoisted the Kanak flag and the French flag together for the first time on the headquarters of the High Commission of the Republic in the presence of local authorities.